Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Fixes:
 - Composers should no longer keep your country paying when they don't even work anymore.
+- Mountaineering license should show correctly if a mountain is conquerable or not.
+- Various small fixes.

 2D:
 - Replaced some more icons (Thanks Warhammer/Lorenzo)